-The course offers an overview of Western Philosophy from Ancient Greece to the present.
+The course offers an overview of Western Philosophy from its beginning up to the present.
 After a brief overview of Greco-Roman and Medieval Philosophy, we take a closer look at the ground-breaking writings of Descartes and Hume, which did much to pave the way for modern philosophy.
-We study how the questions they raised, and the arguments they offered to back up their proposed answers to these questions, have been responded to by generations of philosophers down to the present day.
+We study how the questions they raised, and the ideas and arguments they offered, have been responded to by generations of philosophers down to the present day.
 Among questions discussed are: "What can we know?"
 "What ought we do?" and "What can we hope?" (and a plethora of more detailed questions that can be grouped under these three general questions).